multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-en.md

 The question remains : usually **who can produce** this data ?
 Developpers, institutions, banks, startups, some NGOs, few media...
 Big structures, specialized engineers, big fellows.

-Where is your grandpa or your grandma' in this picture ?
+Where is your grandpa' or your grandma' in this picture ?
 Your neighbour ?
 Your local non profit association ?
 Yourself ?

 They quite certainly know a lot of stuff conerning their land, the country they live in, or even concerning interesting initiatives in their town.
 They are as legitimate and concerned by _open data_ than engineers, states, or corporations.
 But usually they are far less or well equiped to produce some open data themselves.